nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes.md

 - Classify text content sentiment
 - ..

-Enrichments are produced from diferent services and providers, therefore, they come in different shapes and formats.
-The new `enrichment` schema is diveded in three parts:
+Enrichments are produced from different services and providers, therefore, they come in different shapes and formats.
+The new `enrichment` schema is divided in three parts:
 - Raw - Information that comes directly from the service
 - Normalized - Normalized information per type of content.
 This allows to process information from different providers
 - Facet - cannonical information that is index for search. ie. in a video with cars races, `normalized` might have all the shots/times that cars appears, while `facet` will only indicate the video has cars.

 The enrichment pipeline user `Nuxeo Stream` and is fully configurable making it flexible to use in any metadata for any type of provider.

-[NXP-25191](https://jira.nuxeo.com/browse/NXP-25191) Adds a new event listener on binary text conversion from files that redirects text to correct stream.
+- [NXP-25191](https://jira.nuxeo.com/browse/NXP-25191) Adds a new event listener on binary text conversion from files that redirects text to correct stream.
-[NXP-24749](https://jira.nuxeo.com/browse/NXP-24749) Provides a listener for images then redirect their info to the correct image Stream.
+- [NXP-24749](https://jira.nuxeo.com/browse/NXP-24749) Provides a listener for images then redirect their info to the correct image Stream.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-24605](https://jira.nuxeo.com/browse/NXP-24605).

-#### Event stream for data annotation {{since '10.3'}}
+#### Event Stream for Data Annotation {{since '10.3'}}

 Refactor events and integrates them with Streams that will process ML enrichments.
 Also takes care of results to correct processors to store metadata.

-[NXP-25191](https://jira.nuxeo.com/browse/NXP-25191) Adds a new event listener on binary text conversion from files that redirects text to correct stream.
+- [NXP-25191](https://jira.nuxeo.com/browse/NXP-25191) Adds a new event listener on binary text conversion from files that redirects text to correct stream.
-[NXP-24749](https://jira.nuxeo.com/browse/NXP-24749) Provides a listener for images than redirect their info to the correct image Stream.
+- [NXP-24749](https://jira.nuxeo.com/browse/NXP-24749) Provides a listener for images than redirect their info to the correct image Stream.
-[NXP-25279](https://jira.nuxeo.com/browse/NXP-25279) Makes the raw binary text available different processes like ML enrichment ones.
+- [NXP-25279](https://jira.nuxeo.com/browse/NXP-25279) Makes the raw binary text available different processes like ML enrichment ones.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-24722](https://jira.nuxeo.com/browse/NXP-24722).

-#### Turn raw data into the internal enrichment metadata format and store it {{since '10.3'}}
+#### Turn Raw Data into the Internal Enrichment Metadata Format and Store It {{since '10.3'}}

 Ingests raw ML services data, normalizes it and exposes as a facet on documents.

-[NXP-25124](https://jira.nuxeo.com/browse/NXP-25124) Adds invalidation process to ML enrichments.
+- [NXP-25124](https://jira.nuxeo.com/browse/NXP-25124) Adds invalidation process to ML enrichments.
-[NXP-25122](https://jira.nuxeo.com/browse/NXP-25122) Dispatches an event on new ML enrichments.
+- [NXP-25122](https://jira.nuxeo.com/browse/NXP-25122) Dispatches an event on new ML enrichments.
-[NXP-24771](https://jira.nuxeo.com/browse/NXP-24771) Converts raw data into the internal enrichment schema format.
+- [NXP-24771](https://jira.nuxeo.com/browse/NXP-24771) Converts raw data into the internal enrichment schema format.
-[NXP-25651](https://jira.nuxeo.com/browse/NXP-25651) Provides a generic caching system to enrichment process so that paid services are not called more than once without need.
+- [NXP-25651](https://jira.nuxeo.com/browse/NXP-25651) Provides a generic caching system to enrichment process so that paid services are not called more than once without need.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-24770](https://jira.nuxeo.com/browse/NXP-24770).

 ### Nuxeo AI AWS {{> anchor 'nuxeo-ai-aws'}}

-Using the new ML Enrichment service on Nuxeo AI, some Amazon machine lerning services were integrated:
+Using the new ML Enrichment service on Nuxeo AI, some Amazon machine learning services were integrated:
 - Amazon Rekognition - Object tagging and scene detection; facial and celebrity recognition tagging; Text in image tagging.
 - Amazon Comprehend - Sentiment Analysis.
 - Amazon Translate - Translation.
 When activated, these new enrichers provide new content what can be used from the `enrichment` schema on the `Enrichable` facet in a normalized and searchable way; or can be configured to be transformed and inserted into a document native metadata.

-The addon brings some default configuration templates that can be enable from `nuxeo.cof`:
+This addon brings some default configuration templates that can be enable from `nuxeo.conf`:

 ```
 nuxeo.ai.images.enabled=true
 nuxeo.ai.text.enabled=true // process text content main content by default